10 iPhone X Tricks You Should Know

 Face ID can be turned off temporarily with three buttons.
 You just press Volume up, Volume Down and the Side button at the same time.
 This combination deactivates Face ID temporarily and you have to enter your passcode to unlock your iPhone.
 Face ID will be activated the next time you want to unlock your iPhone.

 This shortcut is a wanted security feature Apple installed for their customers.
 If there is ever a situation in which someone wants you to unlock your iPhone against your will, you can deactivate Face ID with the shortcut.

 The OLED display rewards users with brilliant colors and high brightness.
 But some situations require more muted colors. iPhone X has an integrated feature to invert colors and use the iPhone with soothing night shift colors.
-You can find the feature in the iPhone Settings under General and Accessibility.
+You can find the feature in the iPhone Settings under Accessibility.
 There you have to scroll down to Accessibility Shortcuts and activate Smart Invert Colors.

 Once you activated the Accessability Shortcut in your Settings you can activate Smart Invert Colors by pressing the Side button three times.